Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 ## Token Burning

-Whenever there is a transaction that transfers Forest tokens to the Forest Treasury, part of the token amount is burned.
-The ratio of burned tokens is an adjustable smart contract parameter that will be governed by the Forest DAO.
+Whenever there is a transaction that transfers ForestAI tokens to the ForestAI Treasury, part of the token amount is burned.
+The ratio of burned tokens is an adjustable smart contract parameter that will be governed by the ForestAI DAO.
 In this way the Network can have a more fine-tuned control over the inflation rate of the token supply.

 <img src="./img/treasury_burn.jpg" alt="Token Burn" width="750">